-MediaWise has worked on issues including forced marriage, women and homelessness, conservation, vaccinating children, medical research, ageing healthily, all of which are preferable to promoting alcohol or shooting.
+MediaWise has worked on issues including Beyond ATAR, forced marriage, women and homelessness, conservation, vaccinating children, legislating stem cell research, and encouraging children to ride to school.
 Our PR work includes:

 - Extending the National Partnership Agreement of Homelessness

 - Ending forced marriage in Australia